Setting a company cell phone policy for the modern workplace

 If you follow a BYOD model, employees will generally use the same phone for personal and professional use.

-Allowing some casual internet browsing or use of the phone during breaks or an employee’s lunch hour is part of some company’s technology policies.
-If employees are allowed to conduct personal business on work phones, there should be a disclaimer that the employer may review their activity or the contents of their phone including saved files or text messages.
+Some companies’ technology policies allow casual internet browsing or phone use during breaks or an employee’s lunch hour.
+If employees are allowed to conduct personal business on work phones, there should be a disclaimer that the employer may review their activity or the contents of their phone, including saved files or text messages.

 Use of personal cell phones for business purposes